Might1331/python-typedb-schema-builder/README.md

 * builder_instance.abstract(type: str):
 Makes type abstract.
 Returns qid attached to the query.

-* builder_instance.sub(subtype: str, type: str):
+* builder_instance.sub(subtype: str, type: str,value: str):
 Create a new type given as argument "subtype" with supertype given as argument "type".
+The value parameter needs to be mentioned only when defining types with root type "attribute".
 Returns qid attached to the query.

 * builder_instance.owns(type: str, owns: str):
 Assigns ownership of attribute given as argument "owns" to type given as argument "type".
 Returns qid attached to the query.